Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Method

 AI collaborators were implemented using GPT-5-based generative models configured to emulate human conversational behaviour.
 To maintain the illusion of fully human groups, agents were instructed never to disclose or hint at their artificial identity and to adopt naturalistic, mildly imperfect language patterns \citep{jakesch_human_2023}.
 Two contrasting personas operationalised distinct socio-epistemic orientations reported in collaborative learning literature: a \textit{supportive persona} that reinforced contributions through affirmation, inclusive language, and elaborative scaffolding; and a \textit{contrarian persona} that challenged ideas, introduced alternative perspectives, and encouraged reconsideration of earlier propositions.

-Both personas drew upon identical task knowledge, differing only in stance and communicative style (Appendix B).
+Both personas drew upon identical task knowledge, differing only in stance and communicative approach (Appendix B).
 AI turn-taking followed a probabilistic scheduling mechanism to mimic authentic human rhythm: the agent scanned the chat approximately every 25 seconds (±25\% jitter) and posted with a 50\% probability.
 Agents were prevented from producing more than three consecutive turns without human input to avoid over-contribution.
 These parameters were held constant across personas, ensuring that differences between conditions arose from epistemic stance rather than participation frequency.
-In a separate pilot test ($N=15$), participants rated the agents as highly human-like ($M=5.43$, $SD=1.07$), supporting the ecological plausibility of the design.
+In a separate pilot test ($N=15$), participants rated the agents as highly human-like ($M=5.43$, $SD=1.07$) on a 7-point Likert scale (1 = strongly disagree, 7 = strongly agree) in response to the statement, “Kevin/Stuart/Bob appeared human-like during the group discussion”, supporting the ecological plausibility of the design.
 To further verify whether participants detected the AI teammate, a post-task manipulation check assessed AI sensitivity (true positive rate).
 Detection remained low across both hybrid conditions (Supportive: 25.5\%; Contrarian: 31.6\%), indicating that most participants did not consciously recognise the presence of AI and validating the intended “awareness-free” hybrid interaction environment.